-Kiley Roache is a master’s student at the Columbia University Graduate School of Journalism.
-She is the author of FRAT GIRL and THE DATING GAME, two young adult novels published by Inkyard Press, a division of HarperCollins.
+Kiley Roache is the author of FRAT GIRL and THE DATING GAME, two young adult novels published by Inkyard Press, a division of HarperCollins.
 Kiley grew up in the suburbs outside Chicago, and has been writing since the 7th grade.
 She signed with a literary agent days before graduating high school.

 She is a graduate of Stanford University where she studied Political Science.
 She authored both her books while she was still a college student, and once got up early to look at copyedits before painting her face for a tailgate.

-Kiley is also a journalist, and her bylines are in the Chicago Tribune’s teen publication The Mash, San Francisco Chronicle and The Wall Street Journal, among others.
-She has also blogged for Huffington Post Teen.
+Kiley is also a journalist, and her bylines are in The Wall Street Journal, San Francisco Chronicle, and the Chicago Tribune’s teen publication The Mash, among others.
+She holds a master’s degree from Columbia University Graduate School of Journalism.
 In 2018, she wrote an op-ed for The New York Times’s “On Campus” series entitled “The Future of Frats” arguing that fraternities should go co-ed.
 It was the lead story in the Times’s “The Edit” newsletter that week.

-She now lives in New York City where she is looking for a job for after graduation, and also for the best bagel in town.
+She now lives in New York City where she is an intern at Reuters Breakingviews.